codeurjc/SquirrelDrey/README.md

 | `getCountDownLatch`  | String:id | `ICountDownLatch` | Returns a distributed Hazelcast CountDownLatch associated to the Algorithm of this Task |

 > All `get[DATA_STRUCTURE]` methods above are a simple encapsulation that allows SquirrelDrey to properly dispose all the distributed data structures associated to one algorithm when it is over.
 Users can always get any Hazelcast distributed object by calling `Task.hazelcastInstance.get[DATA_STRUCTURE]` instead of `Task.get[DATA_STRUCTURE]`, but **they are responsible of destroying them at some time during the execution**.
 You may prefer doing this when you want a distributed object to be **common to every algorithm** and not just to one.

+##### Task.Status (enum)

+- `QUEUED`: Task is waiting in the algorithm's distributed queue
+- `RUNNING`: Task is running on some worker
+- `COMPLETED`: Task has successfully finished
+- `TIMEOUT`: Task didn't manage to finish within its specified timeout

 #### System properties